princefr/Fuse.Signature/readme.md

 # Clear Signature Panel

-for clearing the signature pad, you will need to call your `ux:Name` with the Statement `ClearSignature()`. only work on android. for ios you will simply need to longPress on the screen.
+for clearing the signature pad, you will need to call your `ux:Name` with the Statement `ClearSignature()`. only work on android. for `iOS` you will simply need to longPress on the screen to erase the last signature.

 ```
 <App>